-The Career Services Center is located in room #113 across from the president’s office.
+The Career Services Center is located in Student Services.

 Whether you’re a current CMC student or recent graduate, there are jobs in the community waiting for you.
 Click the Jobspeaker logo below to search for employment opportunities for CMC students and recent graduates like you.